busikan/recipe/Desktop/recipe-main 4/README.md

 Provide more customization options for recipes (e.g., serving size, cuisine type).
 Improve ingredient detection using additional image processing libraries.

+## demo video link
+You can see the demonstration video at this link:https://youtu.be/Ljkb6k1YSG4

 ## Tips
 We have added some filters in the script2 file.
 You can try to connect this file if you want to filter out some less accurate or standardized recognition results.